fueelin/javascript/README.md

     });
     ```

-  - Use a leading underscore `_` when naming private properties
+  - Use a leading underscore `_` when naming properties that are 'theoretically' private but technically public.
+For     example, this approach is required to allow a subclass to access its base class' private members.

     ```javascript
     // bad